aspose-cells/Aspose.Cells-Doc-md/java/release-notes/aspose-cells-for-android-via-java/android-via-java-release-notes-2018/aspose-cells-for-android-via-java-18-12-release-notes/_index.md

 **Updates the returned value of DocumentProperty.ToDateTime() method, BuiltInDocumentPropertyCollection.CreatedTime, BuiltInDocumentPropertyCollection.LastPrinted and BuiltInDocumentPropertyCollection.LastSavedTime properties**

-Returns the time in local timezone.
+Returns the time in local time zone.

 **Requires stronger constraint for user's input for FormatCondition.Formula1/Formula2**